 Gravitational lensing occurs due to the gravitational interaction of photons with the gravitation field due to matter (both Baryonic and Dark).
 Gravitational lensing is well known but not on the small angular scales that may be relevant here.
-In addition there is a time varying component due to the motion of matter.
-There are numerous studies of gravitational lensing in the visible as well as the large scale power spectrum studied by the Planck mission (Planck collab 2016)[15].
-The primary issue here is less the overall deflection of the beam but rather the gravitational focusing and defocusing that may occur on close approaches to stars (Maccone 2009)[16].
-This overall area requires a more sophisticated simulation for various realizations and will not be covered in this paper.
+In addition there is a time varying component due to the motions of matter along the null geodesic.
+There are numerous studies of gravitational lensing in the visible as well as the large scale power spectrum studied by the Planck mission.
+The primary issue here is less the overall deflection of the beam but rather the gravitational focusing and defocusing that may occur.
+This requires a more sophisticated simulation for various realizations and will not be covered in this paper.